jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## Install nginx inside a EC2 t2.micro.

-Be sure to have a policy to authorize HTTP inbound traffic on port 80 for 0.0.0.0/0 In the user data add web server:
+Be sure to have a policy to authorize HTTP inbound traffic on port 80 for 0.0.0.0/0.

+In the `user data` field add web server:

 ```sh
 #!/bin/bash